Get us in your inbox

 Advertising

-Breckenridge is one of the most popular ski resorts in Colorado due to all-abilities terrain, amazing snow and its proximity to Denver.
+Breckenridge is one of Colorado's most popular ski resorts due to all-abilities terrain, amazing snow and its proximity to Denver.
 This combination means that Breckenridge is often congested and competitive on the weekends, but it’s worth it if you can stand the crowds.
 Our advice is to slide into town during the week and then you’ll find a more relaxed, laid-back vibe.
-The real draw however, is the charming town, which features the most varied nightlife you’ll find in Colorado’s ski towns.
+The real draw, however, is the charming town, which features the most varied nightlife in Colorado’s ski towns.
 The bars range from upscale to dives, and the cuisine runs a similar gamut.
 It’s a safe bet that there’s a party going on somewhere almost every night of the week.

-Of course given the state of Colorado's unique geographical attributes, it's bound to offer good winter sports activities and the snowboarding opportunities are some of the very best in the country.
-Denver isn't called the Mile High City, for nothing.
-(The 13th step on the west side of the State Capitol Building is exactly 5,280ft above sea level — one mile high.)
-Consequently, in Colorado's rarified air, golf balls travel further as do alcoholic drinks and the snowboarding is glorious.
-The downside sadly, is that you have to travel a little further afield to avoid the crowds...but Steamboat Springs is well worth it.
+Given Colorado's prime snowboard conditions and resorts, you have to travel a little further afield to avoid the crowds...but Steamboat Springs is well worth it.
 After a day of shredding knee-deep powder, there are also plenty of serene spots to kick your feet up.
 The town offers two hot springs, the Strawberry Park Natural Springs and Old Town Hot Springs, the latter of which features waterslides.

 Advertising

-Located right on the border of California and Nevada, the dreamy Heavenly Ski Resort offers a view of the dazzling cobalt-waters of Lake Tahoe that just can’t be beat.
-Expect 97 trails and two terrain parks that cater to a range of skill levels.
-Beginners can practice their tricks at Groove Park, while experienced riders looking for a challenge can find it at High Roller Park.
+Located right on the border of California and Nevada, the dreamy Heavenly Ski Resort offers a view of the dazzling cobalt waters of Lake Tahoe that just can’t be beaten.
+Expect 97 trails and a terrain park, Groove Park, that caters to a range of skill levels.
+Beginners can practice their tricks in the LTR area, while experienced riders looking for a challenge can find it elsewhere in the park.

 For novice snowboarders who really want to step up their game, Stratton is where it’s at.
-Known as the first ski resort to embrace snowboarding, this powdery Vermont spot features 97 trails spread across 670 snow-covered acres of terrain, 40 percent of which is ideal for beginners.
-As if the majestic mountain wasn’t enough, the resort also has its own Stratton Mountain School where you can learn how to ride like a pro from Olympic bronze medalist Ross Powers (alumni include Olympic snowboarders Linsdey Jacobellis and Danny Davis).
+Known as the first ski resort to allow snowboarders on its slopes, this powdery Vermont spot features 99 trails spread across 670 snow-covered acres of terrain, 40 percent of which is ideal for beginners.
+As if the majestic mountain wasn’t enough, the resort also has its own Stratton Mountain School, where you can learn how to ride like a pro from Olympic bronze medalist Ross Powers (alumni include Olympic snowboarders Linsdey Jacobellis and Danny Davis).

 Recommended